Gain professional training in the control, reduction, and elimination of weapons of mass destruction with the Nonproliferation Studies Certificate.

 Individuals holding a recent undergraduate or advanced degree (MA or above or the equivalent) or equivalent work experience in international relations, science, engineering, law, or related fields may apply for admission to the Certificate in Nonproliferation Studies.
 Please contact one of our Enrollment Managers for more details.

-Monterey Institute students enrolled in degree programs (including the BAIS, MAIPS, MPA, MBA, MAIEP, and the MA degrees granted by the Graduate School of Translation, Interpretation, and Language Education) may also apply for admission for the Certificate in Nonproliferation Studies.
+The Institute students enrolled in degree programs (including the BAIS, MAIPD, MPA, MBA, MAIEP, and the MA degrees granted by the Graduate School of Translation, Interpretation, and Language Education) may also apply for admission for the Certificate in Nonproliferation Studies.
 Completing the Certificate requires a minimum of 20 credits as outlined below.
 Students may use free elective credits to pursue Certificate credits.
 Students may not double count credits as elective/Certificate course credit and core, language or track credits within their degree.

 To earn the Certificate in Nonproliferation Studies, students must complete at least 20 semester units with an average grade of B or higher for all courses completed in furtherance of the certificate.